aws/aws-for-fluent-bit/use_cases/ecs-ec2-daemon-collector/README.md

 ### Common Issues

+1. (TODO: add example error message) CloudWatch Rejects log events because they are too old.
+(Doc Link).
+If you have [READ_FROM_HEAD parameter](https://docs.fluentbit.io/manual/pipeline/inputs/tail) set to `On`, and you have older logs on disk, you may see that logs fail to upload.

+### Monitoring the daemon collector

 ### Load Test Results

 ## DIY Guide: Use our built-in configurations to customize your log collection experience